kluctl/kluctl/docs/commands.md

 In addition, the following arguments are available:
 <!-- BEGIN SECTION "diff" "Misc arguments" true -->
 ```
 Misc arguments:
+  Command specific arguments.

       --force-apply                        Force conflict resolution when applying.
 See documentation for details
       --replace-on-error                   When patching an object fails, try to replace it.
 See documentation for more
                                            details.
       --force-replace-on-error             Same as --replace-on-error, but also try to delete and re-create objects.
 See
                                            documentation for more details.
       --ignore-tags                        Ignores changes in tags when diffing
       --ignore-labels                      Ignores changes in labels when diffing
       --ignore-annotations                 Ignores changes in annotations when diffing
-    --ignore-order                Ignores changes in order when diffing
-    -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
-Format can
+  -o, --output-format=OUTPUT-FORMAT,...
+Specify output format and target file, in the format 'format=path'.
+Format
-                                  either be 'text' or 'yaml'.
+                                           can either be 'text' or 'yaml'.
 Can be specified multiple times.
-The actual format for
+The actual
-                                  yaml is currently not documented and subject to change.
+                                           format for yaml is currently not documented and subject to change.
-    --render-output-dir DIRECTORY
-                                  Specifies the target directory to render the project into.
-If omitted, atemporary
+      --render-output-dir=STRING           Specifies the target directory to render the project into.
+If omitted, a
-                                  directory is used.
+                                           temporary directory is used.

 ```
 <!-- END SECTION -->